bala-guravaiah-organization/Java-Questions/java 8 handson.md

 ["Pasta", "Chicken Curry", "Steak"]
 ```

-### How can you count distinct dishes with more than 300 calories while limiting the result to 3 in Java Streams?
+### How can you count distinct dishes with more than 300 calories while limiting the result to 3?

 ```java
 long count = menu.stream()